victoriab027/Creatify/README.md

 # Creatify
-This project creates the website Creatify which goal is to create new playlists for spotify users depending on a certain "vibe".
-Users are required to input certain genres they wish for their playlist and then can decide to manipulate certain psychoacusotic values.
-This was implemented by running algoirhtms on data gathered from the Spotify API.
-The model was developed using Jupyter notebooks and then merged into one python script.
-The web application was created in Django.
+The goal of this project is to create new spotify playlists based on user-selected criteria.
+The users select genres they want and then can manipulate certain psychoacusotic values such as "Danceability" and "Instrumentalness".
+Then Creatify generates a playlist following this criterion for the user.
+The model used for playlist generation was developed on Jupyter notebooks included in the repo and then implemented as a python script trained on data gathered from the Spotify API.
+The web application was created with Django.

 ## NLP
 DESCRIPTION OF THE NLP portion